lab1092/blender-manual_ja/manual/physics/cloth.rst

 properties of the cloth and use the Modifier stack to  edit the Modifier properties related to display and interaction with other modifiers.

-You can :guilabel:`Apply` the cloth modifier to freeze, or lock in, the shape of the mesh at that frame, which removes the modifier.
+You can *Apply* the cloth modifier to freeze, or lock in, the shape of the mesh at that frame, which removes the modifier.
 For example, you can drape a flat cloth over a table, let the simulation run, and then apply the modifier.
 In this sense, you are using the simulator to save yourself a lot of modeling time.